10 Store and share

 Actual mean Announceable mean

-50.5 52.46028
+50.5 52.5

-The implementation of differential privacy is a costs and benefits issue (Hotz et al. 2022; Kenny et al. 2022).
+The implementation of differential privacy is a costs and benefits issue (Hotz et al. 2022; Kenny et al. 2023).
 Stronger privacy protection fundamentally must mean less information (Bowen 2022, 39), and this differently affects various aspects of society.
 For instance, Suriyakumar et al. (2021) found that, in the context of health care, differentially private learning can result in models that are disproportionately affected by large demographic groups.
 A variant of differential privacy has recently been implemented by the US census.
 It may have a significant effect on redistricting (Kenny et al. 2021) and result in some publicly available data that are unusable in the social sciences (Ruggles et al. 2019).

 10.6 Data efficiency

 For the most part, done is better than perfect, and unnecessary optimization is a waste of resources.
 However, at a certain point, we need to adapt new ways of dealing with data, especially as our datasets start to get larger.
 Here we discuss iterating through multiple files, and then turn to the use of Apache Arrow and parquet.
-Another natural step would be the use of SQL, which is covered in Online Appendix H.
+Another natural step would be the use of SQL, which is covered in Online Appendix C.

 10.6.1 Iteration